code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-example.md

 The `spring-boot-starter-test` starter includes the dependencies for testing Spring Boot applications.
 It imports libraries that include [JUnit](http://junit.org/junit4/){:target="_blank"}, [Hamcrest](http://hamcrest.org/JavaHamcrest/){:target="_blank"} and [Mockito](https://site.mockito.org/){:target="_blank"}.

 There is also a dependency on `spring-batch-test`.
-This library contains some helper classes that will help test our batch job.
+This library contains some helper classes that will help test the batch job.

-In the plugins section, you find the [Spring Boot Maven Plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html){:target="_blank"}: `spring-boot-maven-plugin`.
-This allows us to build a single, runnable "uber-jar".
-This is a convenient way to execute and transport our code.
-Also, the plugin allows us to start the example via a Maven command.
+In the plugins section, you'll find the [Spring Boot Maven Plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html){:target="_blank"}: `spring-boot-maven-plugin`.
+It allows us to build a single, runnable "uber-jar".
+This is a convenient way to execute and transport code.
+Also, the plugin allows you to start the example via a Maven command.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>